Skip to main content

 • conformance criteria for Type 6 PAS

 The open question is how much standardization helps without freezing the field prematurely.
-Too little standardization inhibits portability and comparison.
-Too much may harden immature assumptions into doctrine.

 The Pluralism Question